 - Alleppey to Kumarakom Backwater Route Alleppey to Kumarakom Backwater Route is a mix of everything enchanting about rural backwaters Kerala.
 The highlights of this route are paddy fields, local villages, and a bird sanctuary.

 - Alleppey to Alumkadavu Backwater Route Alumkadavu is 21 kilometers away from Kollam.
 The cruise between Kollam and Alleppey is the longest backwater cruise is in Kerala and is covered in a duration of 8 hours.
 This cruise covers the whole backwater area, including traversing through narrow channels.
-Half of the distance is covered in on the first day, and on the second day, the cruise reaches Kollam.
+Half of the distance is covered on the first day, and on the second day, the cruise reaches Kollam.
 It is an extremely scenic route and a beautiful option for honeymooners.

 - Alleppey to Thottappalley Backwater Route Alleppey to Thottappalley route has a number of attractions such as traditional houses on the banks called Chavara Bhavan, a sail on Punnamada Lake, Ambalappuzha temple, 11th century Buddha state temple-Karumadikkuttan, and Champakkulam Church.